-3.1 Business Conduct
+3.1 Business conduct

-- 7. As employees of a public agency, MSA employees must: - i. conduct themselves in an unbiased manner, treating all cases with impartiality at all times; - ii. act fairly and responsibly at all times; - iii. be honest and ethical, and engage in decision making that reflects the highest standard of conduct; - iv. strive to be accessible, transparent, objective and principle-based; - v. demonstrate a sense of urgency in resolve and decision making; - vi. measure, report and achieve results while prudently and efficiently managing resources; and - vii. value innovation and learning as the MSA strives for continuous improvement and development at all levels of the organization.
+As employees of a public agency, employees must, at all times:

+- 1. conduct themselves in an unbiased manner, treating all cases with impartiality; - 2. act fairly and responsibly; - 3. be honest and ethical, and engage in decision making that reflects the highest standard of conduct: - 4. strive to be accessible, transparent, objective and principle-based; - 5. demonstrate a sense of urgency in resolve and decision making; - 6. measure, report and achieve results while prudently and efficiently managing resources; and

+7. value innovation and learning as the MSA strives for continuous improvement and development at all levels of the organization.

-8. All activities undertaken by or on behalf of the MSA will be conducted in strict observance to both the letter and spirit of the law, including, without limitation, the AUCA, the EUA, related regulations, and all other applicable legislation.
+All activities undertaken by or on behalf of the MSA will be conducted in strict observance to both the letter and spirit of the law, including, without limitation, the AUCA, the EUA, related regulations, and all other applicable legislation.

-3.2 Conflict of Interest
+3.2 Conflict of interest

-- 9. A conflict of interest is when an employee's private interests interfere or conflict with, or appear to interfere or conflict with, the employee's duties and loyalty to the MSA.
-Employees must always act and be seen to be acting in the best interests of the MSA and the MSA's mandate under the applicable legislation without regard to the employee's personal or private interests.
-This requires that employees make all business decisions on merit, based on the best interests of the MSA and the MSA's mandate under the applicable legislation of direct or indirect personal benefits and private interests.
-To do otherwise risks the reputation of both the individuals involved and the MSA.
-A conflict of interest, real or apparent, calls into question the MSA and its employees' integrity, and its ability to act in an independent, impartial manner. - 10.
-Employees must remain free of interests or relationships which are, or have the appearance of being, harmful or detrimental to the MSA, or which are in conflict with the corporation's best interests.
-In exercising powers and discharging duties, employees must act honestly, impartially, in good faith and in the public interest, must avoid conflicts of interest, and must exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances. - 11.
-MSA employees making a hiring decision must disqualify themselves where applicants include relatives or close personal friends.
-An employee may not supervise a relative. - 12.
-Where conflicts, real or apparent, may arise, it is the employee's responsibility (as described in more detail in section 3.11 below) to offer full disclosure to the CEO immediately upon the employee becoming aware of the conflict or apparent conflict.
-The real or apparent conflict will then be assessed by the CEO or another person designated by the CEO to deal with the matter on behalf of the corporation, and a decision will be rendered on behalf of the corporation as to how any potential conflict will be resolved.
+A conflict of interest exists when an employee's personal or private interests interfere or conflict with, or appear to interfere or conflict with, the employee's duties, responsibilities and loyalty to the MSA.
+Employees must always act and be seen to be acting in the public interest and the MSA's mandate under the applicable legislation without regard to the employee's personal or private interests.
+This requires that employees make all business decisions independently and impartially, consistent with the MSA's mandate under the AUCA, and that employees are unaffected by consideration of direct or indirect personal benefits and private interests.
+To do otherwise risks the reputation of both the employees involved and the MSA.
+A conflict of interest, real or apparent, calls into question the MSA and its employees' integrity, independence and, impartiality.

+Employees must remain free of interests or relationships which are, or have the appearance of being, harmful or detrimental to the MSA, or which are in conflict with the MSA's mandate.
+In exercising powers and discharging duties, employees must act honestly, independently, impartially, in good faith and in the public interest, must avoid conflicts of interest, and must exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

+Employees making a hiring decision must disqualify themselves where applicants include relatives or close personal friends.
+An employee may not supervise a relative.

+Where conflicts of interest, real or apparent, may arise, it is the employee's responsibility (as described in more detail in section 3.11) to provide full disclosure to the CEO immediately upon the employee becoming aware of the conflict.
+The real or apparent conflict will then be assessed by the CEO, or another person designated by the CEO, to deal with the matter on behalf of the MSA.
+A decision will be rendered by the CEO, or the person designated by the CEO, as to whether a conflict of interest exists and if it does, how that conflict will be resolved.

-3.3 Confidentiality of Information
+3.3 Confidentiality of information

-- 13. The MSA has policies and procedures intended to help meet its obligations regarding confidentiality and privacy, all of which are binding on employees insofar as they concern their work on behalf of the corporation. - 14.
-Non-public information held by the employee pursuant to other employment relationships, including from previous employment, is not to be divulged to the MSA. - 15.
+The MSA has policies and procedures intended to help meet its obligations regarding confidentiality and privacy, all of which are binding on employees insofar as they concern their work on behalf of the MSA.

 Employees must take all reasonable steps to protect confidential information held by or available to them at the MSA.
 Employees must not, at any time during or after the term of their employment, divulge any confidential information except as allowed or required pursuant to their responsibilities and duties in relation to their employment with the MSA, or under applicable legislation or regulation, or pursuant to any legal or other proceeding requiring the specific information to be divulged.